tjheslin1/sunday-arcana-recruitment/doc.md

 ## Fighter

-### Natural leader
+### Party strategist

-_Prerequisite: at least one recruited follower that is a Warrior sidekick_
+_Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-A Warrior follower of yours has received further training alongside their martial practice with you.
+A follower of yours has received martial training, including strategy.
-Under your guidance they are an ideal candidate as leader of their party.

-With leadership, the party tends to be more organised, and successful.
+With this guidance they are an ideal candidate as strategist of their party, and as such the party tends to be more organised, and successful.
-When rolling on an _Adventure success_ table in [Appendix A](#p4) during their next adventure, you may roll twice, keeping both rewards.
+The challenge rating of any Combat adventures this follower takes part in is decreased by 1.

 ## Monk